dtmilano/viaduc/README.md

 Im case you don't need or want **bootstrap** to be included you can pass the option `--no-bootstrap` and **viaduc** won't complain if the components are missing.

-💁  &nbsp; viaduc >= 2.0.3 is required for this feature

 ```
 Viaduc(presentation=Presentation(), args=sys.argv + ['--no-bootstrap'])